D0bledore/ShowcaseTZ/TESTING.md

     - Attempted fix: I tried to adjust the terminal size, but it only resizes the actual terminal, not the allowable area for text.

-- When validating HTML with a semantic `section` element, the validator warns about lacking a header `h2-h6`.
+- When validating html with a semantic `section` element, the validator warns about lacking a header `h2-h6`.
 This is acceptable.

     ![screenshot](documentation/bugs/unfixed-bug03.png)